 EVERYONE IS WELCOME

 Cooperatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
-In the tradition of their founders, co-operative members believe in the ethical values of honesty, openness, social responsibility and caring for others.
+In the tradition of their founders, cooperative owners believe in the ethical values of honesty, openness, social responsibility and caring for others.

-We all have childhood memories of parents, teachers and others encouraging us to work together.
-A co-op is what “working together” looks like all grown up.
-From the outside, many co-ops look like any other business, since a co-op provides products and services like conventional businesses do.
-But it’s what goes on behind the scenes that makes it different.
+A co-op is what working together looks like all grown up.
+From the outside, a co-op might look like any other business, but it’s what goes on behind the scenes that makes it different.

 Rather than rewarding outside investors with its profits, a co-op returns surplus revenue to its members in proportion to how much they use the co-op.
 This democratic approach to business results in a powerful economic force that benefits the co-op, its members and the communities it serves.